Frederick Campbell, 3rd Earl Cawdor

 Frederick Archibald Vaughan Campbell, 3rd Earl Cawdor, PC, JP, DL (13 February 1847 – 8 February 1911), styled Viscount Emlyn from 1860 to 1898, was a British Conservative politician.
 He served briefly as First Lord of the Admiralty between March and December 1905.

 Background and education

-Cawdor was the eldest son of John Campbell, 2nd Earl Cawdor, and his wife Sarah Mary, daughter of General the Hon.
-Henry Cavendish.
+Cawdor was the eldest son of John Campbell, 2nd Earl Cawdor and Sarah Cavendish, daughter of General Hon.
+Henry Cavendish, son of 1st Earl of Burlington and heiress Lady Elizabeth Compton.
 He was educated at Eton and Christ Church, Oxford.
 He was brought up on the family estates in south Wales and his coming of age in 1868 was a major event in the town of Llandeilo.
 In 1874 he was appointed to be Deputy Lieutenant for the county of Inverness.

+By 1880s, his father's estate brought an annual income of £45,000 a year.

 MP for Carmarthenshire

 Cawdor was Conservative Member of Parliament for Carmarthenshire from 1874 to 1885.
 In 1885 the constituency was divided in two and Emlyn decided to contest the new West Carmarthenshire constituency, although most of his family property lay in the eastern part of the county.
 His chances there appeared to be negligible given the growing industrial population which had been a key factor in the triumph of the Liberal candidate, Edward Sartoris at the 1868 General Election.
 Emlyn was opposed by the other sitting member, the Liberal W.R.H.
 Powell, himself a former Conservative supporter, who had first declared his support for the Liberals at the 1874 election.
 Powell now proclaimed that he had a duty to the Liberal cause to oppose Emlyn.

 It was reported that the Conservatives were confident of their chances in West Carmarthenshire, on the grounds that it was largely an agricultural division.
 However, the electorate had more than doubled in the county, and the 1885 electorate in the Western Division alone exceeded that of the combined county seat in 1880.
 Powell's victory ended Emlyn's career in Carmarthenshire politics.